JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Section 2.3.md

 Once you exceed the max port security activates
 - Default is to disable the interface and message send to the network administrator.

+#

+## Straight through and Crossover Cables

+Straight Thru cables
+- Sometimes refers to Patch cables; patch panel into an ethernet switch
+- The most common Ethernet cable
+- Connect workstations to network devices
+- Connecting pin 1 from one side to pin 1 to another side.
+2 to 2, 3 to 3, so on

+Ethernet cross over cables
+- Connect MDI to MDI (Medium dependent interface crossover)
+- Connect MDI-X to MDI-X
+- Auto MDI-X is on most modern Ethernet devices
+  - Automatically decides to cross over.

+When to use straight thru or Crossover?
+- Workstation to Switch
+  - MDI devices connecting to MDI-X: Use Straight thru cable
+- Router to Switch
+  - Similar conifiguration with Straight thru cable.
+- Switch to Switch
+  - Like devices, use crossover cable
+- Router to Router
+  - Crossover cable
+- Workstation to Workstation
+  - Crossover Cable
+- Workstation to router
+  - Both workstation and a router are both MDI Device, so Crossover Cable.